datajoedata/datajoedata/README.md

 Future Goals:

 As I pursue my path towards becoming a skilled data analyst, I'm committed to continuously expand my knowledge and capabilities.
 I actively engage in learning new tools and techniques to keep up with the ever-evolving landscape of data analytics.
 Collaboration and fresh opportunities are always welcome, as they enable me to further enhance my expertise and contribute to impactful data-driven projects.
-In the long run, I aspire to master the fusion of machine learning techniques with analytics to unlock even deeper insights.
+In the long run, I aspire to learn more about machine learning techniques and analytics to unlock even deeper insights.
 Feel free to explore and connect!